robert-marshall/user.js/README.md

+### 🟪  user.js

 `user.js` is a configuration file that can control hundreds of Firefox settings.
-For a more technical breakdown and explanation, you can read more on the [overview](https://github.com/arkenfox/user.js/wiki/1.1-Overview) wiki page.